 Federal Judge In Hawaii Blocks Trump's Third Attempt At Travel Ban

 A federal judge in Hawaii has partially blocked President Trump's third attempt to restrict entry into the U.S. for citizens of certain countries.
+The Department of Justice says it plans to appeal.

 The newest version of the travel ban was due to go into effect on Wednesday.
 Like two previous executive orders, it was challenged in multiple courts.
 The new ruling by Judge Derrick K. Watson is only one piece of the complicated legal puzzle over the long-term fate of the president's efforts to limit travel to the U.S.